Fellows

 Class of ’74 Health Equity Scholars

-Past Fellows
+Past Participants

-Abhirupa Dasgupta, MPH, came to TDI’s MPH program with a relatively quantitative academic background; her undergraduate degrees from UT Austin (Hook ’em!) are in neuroscience and biochemistry.
+Abhirupa Dasgupta, MPH, (DocPath 2023-24) came to TDI’s MPH program with a relatively quantitative academic background; her undergraduate degrees from UT Austin (Hook ’em!) are in neuroscience and biochemistry.
 However, throughout the course of her MPH curriculum, she became interested in qualitative methods and the unique ability of this research framework to give research participants a degree of ownership over the research process.
-During her year as a DocPath fellow, Abhirupa worked with Dr. Terri Lewinson’s lab, learning how to apply qualitative methods to explore how inequities in the social determinants of health can make some members of our community more vulnerable to mental and physical health problems than others.
+During her year as a DocPath fellow, Abhirupa worked in Dr. Terri Lewinson’s lab, learning how to apply qualitative methods to explore how inequities in the social determinants of health can make some members of our community more vulnerable to mental and physical health problems than others.
 Abhirupa hopes to use these skills to explore and address healthcare inequities faced by diverse immigrant populations around the US, especially as they age.

 TDI MPH graduate Moraa Onsando, MD, MPH, was the first local predoctoral fellow at TDI.
 She worked with faculty members in TDI’s Health Equity and Advocacy Lab and successfully matriculated into the TDI PhD program in September 2022.
 Her research focuses on optimizing the patient-provider relationship through patient-centered communication, and exploring housing, food insecurity, and discrimination as social determinants of health.